rbouckaert/DeveloperManual/README.md

 * the model appears to produce reasonable results on a data set of interest.
 * the model produces more reasonable results on a data set of interest than other models.
+* unit tests show correctness of direct simulator implementation, likelihood implementation and/or  operator implementation(s).
+* sampling from prior conforms to expectations.
 * a simulation study shows parameters simulated under the model can be recovered by inference from simulated data for a fixed tree and fixed other parameters for a small number of illustrative cases.
 * as previous but with sampled tree and sampled parameters, so the process is repeated $N$ times and tree and parameters sampled from a reasonable prior.
 * a simulation study shows the model can recover parameters (most of the time) even when there are model violations in simulating the parameters.